-- A. Recognized as an essential component of the education process and formation of lifelong healthy behaviors. - B. Provided as part of a standards-based, comprehensive program designed to provide students and families with knowledge and skills that facilitate healthy behaviors, and encouragement to promote and protect their health and ability to learn. - C. Integrated into a sequential, interdisciplinary, age-appropriate, comprehensive PreK-12 health education program in which nutrition education is offered to each grade annually. - D. Integrated into every classroom and physical education (PE), as appropriate. - E. Supported by teachers, staff, and food service personnel through participation in worksite wellness opportunities, and role modeling of healthy behaviors. - F. Linked with school food environment, the Coordinated School Health Program, afterschool programs, and nutrition-related community services. - G. Communicated and promoted with consistent messaging throughout the district, as well as to parents and the community via posters, website, newsletters, and other means. - H. Offered in the cafeteria and classrooms with coordination between nutrition-trained school foodservice staff and teachers. - Consistent with and reinforces the objectives of the educational and nutritional health goals of the school, thus promoting physical activity (PA) and healthy food/ beverages.
-Food/beverages outside of the goals shall not be advertised or promoted.
+- A. Recognized as an essential component of the education process and formation of lifelong healthy behaviors. - B. Provided as part of a standards-based, comprehensive program designed to provide students and families with knowledge and skills that facilitate healthy behaviors, and encouragement to promote and protect their health and ability to learn. - C. Integrated into a sequential, interdisciplinary, age-appropriate, comprehensive PreK-12 health education program in which nutrition education is offered to each grade annually. - D. Integrated into every classroom and physical education (PE), as appropriate. - E. Supported by teachers, staff, and food service personnel through participation in worksite wellness opportunities, and role modeling of healthy behaviors. - F. Linked with school food environment, the Coordinated School Health Program, afterschool programs, and nutrition-related community services. - G. Communicated and promoted with consistent messaging throughout the district, as well as to parents and the community via posters, website, newsletters, and other means. - H. Offered in the cafeteria and classrooms with coordination between nutrition-trained school food service staff and teachers. - I. Morning bus routes will be scheduled to allow students to arrive at school in time to eat breakfast. - J. Consistent with and reinforces the objectives of the educational and nutritional health goals of the school, provide the knowledge and skills to promote health/physical activity (PA) and healthy food/ beverages.
+Food/beverages outside of the goals shall not be advertised or promoted. - K. School administration shall encourage staff to model healthy eating habits and physical activity behaviors.
+School physical activity equipment will be available before and after school to all staff to support wellness. - L. While selecting educational materials for the classroom, every effort will be made to select materials free of brand names, logos, and illustrations of unhealthy foods. - M. All advertising of food and beverages that cannot be sold or do not meet Smart Snack nutrition standards will be prohibited. - N. The school will not expose students to food marketing of any kind.